govardhanpagidi/terraform-test-modules/README.md

 ```

 ### STEP 2:

 This repo is already published into registry with [terraform-test-modules](https://registry.terraform.io/modules/govardhanpagidi/modules/test/latest)
 The changes will automatically reflect once you push the changes to master/main branch.

-If you want to publish with your own github account and use, you can create/clone to your own repo and publish to [terraform registry](https://registry.terraform.io/browse/modules).